fauzaanu/ViberChannelPoster/README.md

 # Viber Channel Auto Poster

-This guide will illustrate how to setup a Viber auto poster using a simple flask server as the webhook.
+This guide will illustrate how to setup a Viber channel auto poster using a simple flask server as the webhook.
 Viber requires the webhook to respond with a 200 response.
 They also require the webhook URL to have a trusted certificate.
 Self signed certificates will not work.

 ## Creating a channel